hi-manshu/Flutter-Login-Screen/README.md

 ### The Screen

-This is how the it looks like on android device
+This is how it looks like on android device
 <br/>
 <img src="https://github.com/hi-manshu/Flutter-Login-Screen/blob/master/assets/Screenshot_20180421-173154.jpg" width="40%">.